undergrad-partner-school

 Campus Life

-It is not all about learning and grades at Oakland Community College: campus life is a crucial component of your educational experience.
-Check out some details about campus life at Oakland Community College.
+Not everything at Oakland Community College is about learning and grades: campus life is an essential part of your educational experience.
+Find out some details about campus life at Oakland Community College.

 Student Organizations

-The student organization that attracts the greatest number of students is Student Government, followed by Criminal Justice Student Organization and BELIEVERS.
+The student organization that is most favored by students is Student Government, followed by Criminal Justice Student Organization and BELIEVERS.
 Other popular student organizations at this school are Gamers Guild and Phi Theta Kappa.

 There is a drama club you can join if acting is something that interests you.